blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 ## 6. Exchange Euros to another currency

+In this section you will need:
+* Revolut account with some EUR

-In this section we will exchange the EUR we have sent to Revolut to GBP (or the currency of your choice).
+Lets exchange the EUR we have sent to Revolut to GBP (or the currency of your choice).
 This is a simple process which Revolut was designed for.

+**Steps**:

 * First you will have to add your destination currency in Revolut, in the _top-left_ corner select the abacus icon, add an account and select GBP.
 * On the home screen, select the EUR account in the top navigation tab, and hit the exchange spinner icon in the middle.